brilliantlabsAR/monocle-micropython/README.md

     git -C micropython submodule update --init lib/micropython-lib
     ```

-1. You can now close the terminal and open the project in [VSCode](https://code.visualstudio.com).
+1. You can now close the terminal and open the project in [VSCode](https://code.visualstudio.com) or your favorite text editor.

-    There are three build tasks already configured and ready for use.
+    In VSCode, there are three build tasks already configured and ready for use.
 Access them by pressing `Ctrl-Shift-P` (`Cmd-Shift-P` on MacOS) → `Tasks: Run Task`.

     1. Build (`Ctrl-B` / `Cmd-B`)

+       This corresponds to the command `make`.
     1. Build & flash

+       This corresponds to the command `make flash`.
     1. Clean

+       This corresponds to the command `make clean`.
+    1. Release

+       This corresponds to the command `make release`.
+See the below section for more details.

 ### Generating final release `.hex` and DFU `.zip` files

+As mentioned above, the following steps (apart from the installation of the required Nordic SDK packages) can be done via `make release` instead.

 1. Download and install [nrfutil](https://www.nordicsemi.com/Products/Development-tools/nRF-Util) including the `nrf5sdk-tools` package: